RaqManzano/hpc-intro/materials/02-ssh.md

 - Connect to a HPC server using _SSH_ and navigate its filesystem.
 - Edit scripts directly from the HPC using a terminal-based text editor such as `nano`.
-- Connect the _VS Code_ text editor to a remote server and use it to edit and run scripts.
 :::

 ![Useful tools for working on a remote HPC server.
 The terminal is used to login to the HPC server and interact with it (e.g. submit jobs, navigate the filesystem). _Visual Studio Code_ is a text editor that has the ability to connect to a remote server so that we can edit scripts stored on the HPC. _Nano_ is a simpler text editor available directly from the terminal (no need to install anything). _Filezilla_ is an FTP application, which can be used to transfer files between the HPC and your local computer.](images/tool_overview.svg)